 Add cubed chicken and cook for about 3 to 4 minutes, or until cooked through.
 Remove from pan, set aside, and cover to keep warm.

-Add water, penne pasta, and ranch seasoning to pan.
+Add water, penne pasta, and ranch seasoning to pan, stirring to combine.
 Bring to a simmer, cover, and reduce heat to low.
 Cook to al dente according to pasta's package directions.
 Most of the liquid should be absorbed.
+If pan starts to look dry, add another 1-2 ounces of water.

 Want to add vegetables?
 Stir in a cup of peas, cooked broccoli, or a handful of spinach before adding your heavy cream.